Alessandro Luparini: Biography

 Born in Spoleto, Umbria region, Luparini started his career at the Tuscan club Siena.
 He was a player for the Allievi under-16/17 team in the 2008–09 season.
 In summer 2010, he was signed by Foligno in a temporary deal.
 He played for the reserve team, and twice in 2010–11 Lega Pro Prima Divisione.
 In June 2011, Foligno signed Luparini outright.

 In October 201,2 Luparini left for his hometown club Spoleto.
 He played 19 times in 2012–13 Serie D.

 In July 201,3 Luparini was signed by Parma.
-He was loaned to Serie C1 club Gubbio along with other Parma team mates such as the forwards Caccavallo, Cocuzza, Russo and Sandomenico.
+He was loaned to Serie C1 club Gubbio along with other Parma teammates such as the forwards Caccavallo, Cocuzza, Russo and Sandomenico.

 On 16 July 2014, the loan was renewed.
 Gubbio also signed Domini, Casiraghi, Bentoglio and Manganelli on the same day.

 On 30 January 2015, Luparini left for A.S.
 Melfi, with Leandro Campagna returned to Parma.